Teen Titans Go! vs. Teen Titans: Plot

-The Teen Titans Go! team are battling the Gentleman Ghost as he attempts to rob a bank.
+One year after the defeat of Slade in Teen Titans Go!
+To the Movies, The Teen Titans Go! team are battling the Gentleman Ghost as he attempts to rob a bank.
 He possesses Robin, then Starfire, but when attempting the same trick on Raven, he unintentionally cracks her red Ajna chakra gemstone, which awakens her inner demon's dark power, and results in his defeat.
 Trigon reveals that Raven's demon half is slowly taking over her and offers to take it away, but she refuses to give it to him.

 Suddenly, the Titans are abducted by the Master of Games, who is exploring the multiverse with his Worlogog.
 He pits the 2013 Titans against the original 2003 animated Titans by threatening to destroy their Earths.
 Raven is coerced into unleashing her demonic power and 2003 Raven realizes the Master of Games is siphoning her energy.
 The Master of Games reveals himself to be 2013 Trigon, who uses Raven's energy to partially resurrect 2003 Trigon.
 The two Trigons kidnap both Ravens and escape to the 2003 Earth to finish absorbing 2013 Raven's powers so they can conquer the multiverse.

 The two Titans teams decide to work together to stop the Trigons and rescue their Ravens.
 2003 Robin deduces that the Trigons are using a Worlogog from their Earth to travel between dimensions, so a Worlogog must exist in the 2013 dimension too; the 2013 Titans realize it belongs to Santa Claus.
 The two teams battle Santa and Mrs. Claus and escape by using the device to travel between dimensions, making pit stops in the worlds of other Teen Titans incarnations along the way.
 They eventually make it to the 2003 Earth, but 2003 Trigon has completely absorbed 2013 Raven's demonic powers.
 2013 Trigon consumes 2003 Trigon and transforms into a new powerful being named "Hexagon".

 2003 Robin uses the Worlogog to summon all the Titans teams throughout the multiverse to battle Hexagon, but to no avail.
 This causes 2013 Raven to even the odds by eating all of her counterparts to absorb their powers; she transforms into a black dragon named "The Unkindness".
 The Titans destroy Trigon's Worlogog and assist Raven in defeating him and getting her powers back.
 This sends 2003 Trigon into limbo while 2013 Trigon is sent to a zombie Teen Titans dimension.

 After 2013 Raven is able to accept her inner demon self, all of the Teen Titans are sent home to their respective dimensions.
 Upon returning to their Earth, the 2013 Titans are attacked by Darkseid, but refuse to battle him out of exhaustion.

 In a mid-credit scene, the 2013 Titans relax at their headquarters, ignoring Darkseid's attack upon Jump City.